-For smaller businesses you may be able keep an eye on all your individual social media accounts.
-Be mindful that missing an important post or tag could have a detrimental impact on all your hard work.
+For smaller businesses, you may be able to keep an eye on all your individual social media accounts.
+Although, be mindful that missing an important post or tag could have a detrimental impact on all your hard work.
 There are numerous social media marketing platforms and apps that allow you to monitor all of your channels from one location.
 This provides a streamlined way to track any social media traffic pertaining to your brand.

-Your audience don’t just want a soap box to stand on.
-They also don’t want to feel like they are stood in front of your corporate megaphone.
+Your audience doesn’t just want a soapbox to stand on.
+They also don’t want to feel like they are standing in front of your corporate megaphone.
 They have something to say about your brand.
 Listen to them.
 Understand the point they are trying to get across and address their concerns if necessary.
 This is about building a one-to-one relationship and not about just selling your product.